-- It operates at the MAC layer of the Ethernet switches. - It is a ring topology. - Any single failure can be recovered. - For switches in the network, there can be two roles: - o Ring manager (MRM) not available in Atop's devices, please enquire Atop for further information - o Ring client (MRC) - For ring ports, there are three possible statuses: disabled, blocked, and forwarding. - O Disabled ring ports drop all the received frames. - o Blocked ring ports drop all the received frames except the MRP control frames. - Forwarding ring ports forward all the received frames. - In normal case, one of the MRM ring ports is blocked to avoid looping and both ring ports of all MRCs are forwarding. - When a path of the ring fail, the other port on the MRM will become active and forwarding.
+- It operates at the MAC layer of the Ethernet switches. - It is a ring topology. - Any single failure can be recovered. - For switches in the network, there can be two roles: - o Ring manager (MRM) - Ring client (MRC) - For ring ports, there are three possible statuses: disabled, blocked, and forwarding. - o Disabled ring ports drop all the received frames. - Blocked ring ports drop all the received frames except the MRP control frames. - Forwarding ring ports forward all the received frames. - In normal case, one of the MRM ring ports is blocked to avoid looping and both ring ports of all MRCs are forwarding. - When a path of the ring fail, the other port on the MRM will become active and forwarding.